Cirrus cloud: Formation

-Cirrus clouds are usually formed as warm, dry air rises, causing water vapor to undergo deposition onto rocky or metallic dust particles at high altitudes.
+Cirrus clouds are usually formed as warm, dry air rises, causing water vapor to undergo deposition onto particles, including mostly mineral dust and metallic particles at high altitudes.
+Particles gathered by research aircraft from cirrus clouds over several locations above North America and Central America included mineral dust (containing aluminum, potassium, calcium, iron, and silicon), metallic particles in elemental, sulfate and oxide forms (containing sodium, potassium, iron, nickel, copper, zinc, tin, silver, molybdenum and lead), possible biological particles (containing oxygen, carbon, nitrogen and phosphorus) and elemental carbon.
+The authors concluded that mineral dust contributed the largest number of ice nuclei to cirrus cloud formation.

 The average cirrus cloud altitude increases as latitude decreases, but the altitude is always capped by the tropopause.
 These conditions commonly occur at the leading edge of a warm front.
 Because absolute humidity is low at such high altitudes, this genus tends to be fairly transparent.
 Cirrus clouds can also form inside fallstreak holes (also called "cavum").

 At latitudes of 65° N or S, close to polar regions, cirrus clouds form, on average, only 7000 m above sea level.
 In temperate regions, at roughly 45° N or S, their average altitude increases to 9500 m above sea level.
 In tropical regions, at roughly 5° N or S, cirrus clouds form 13500 m above sea level on average.
 Across the globe, cirrus clouds can form anywhere from 4000 to 20000 m above sea level.
 Cirrus clouds form with a vast range of thicknesses.
 They can be as little as 100 m from top to bottom to as thick as 8000 m.
 Cirrus cloud thickness is usually somewhere between those two extremes, with an average thickness of 1500 m.

 The jet stream, a high-level wind band, can stretch cirrus clouds long enough to cross continents.
 Jet streaks, bands of faster-moving air in the jet stream, can create arcs of cirrus cloud hundreds of kilometers long.

 Cirrus cloud formation may be effected by organic aerosols (particles produced by plants) acting as additional nucleation points for ice crystal formation.
-However, research suggests that cirrus clouds more commonly form on rocky or metallic particles rather than on organic ones.
+However, research suggests that cirrus clouds more commonly form on mineral dust or metallic particles rather than on organic ones.